Joy In Our Journey.com

 If Phonetic Zoo had chosen to approach the learning of new words in a manner more closely related to what I've just described, then it would have ranked much higher in my book.

 One of my main purposes in finding a succinct spelling program years ago was to show my children that there are actually very few exceptions in the spellings of the most commonly used English words.
-And so far, we've been able to use a program that clearly shows us that there are actually not that many exceptions.
-The rules are written that carefully and succinctly.
+This is VERY important!
+Spell to Write and Read clearly shows us that there are actually not that many exceptions in the English language.
+The rules are written that carefully and succinctly!
 Have you ever received an email that is a poem showing all of the "funny" spellings and pronunciations of English words?
 Well, if my daughters went through that funny email, they could point out specifically why this word is pronounced this way and why that word is pronounced a different way even though they are spelled similarly.
+Spell to Write and Read has enabled them to understand all of that.

 That leads me to one other concern I have with Phonetic Zoo.
 When I was teaching in the public school system, I knew that the spelling curriculum I had for my classroom was terrible, but I didn't know how to make it better.
 Spelling and teaching beginning reading is just not really addressed in education colleges today, nor has it been addressed in the last forty years, so most teachers have no idea how to teach spelling in a productive, effective manner.
 What I noticed was that when my students were attempting to learn a list of spelling words which all revolved around the same concept or theme, their ability to spell well when they wrote essays - even if they received 100% on their spelling tests - was usually quite poor.
 I definitely noticed that learning lists of words which revolved around one or two spelling rules or concepts just didn't transfer over well to students' writing.